Chiral Light Front Perturbation Theory and the Flavor Dependence of the Light-Quark Nucleon Sea: II. Formalism

 Next is the intermediate $\D$ contribution.
-In \eq{lag} the $\Delta^i$ field is a vector in both spin and isospin space.
 The pionic coupling between nucleons and $\Delta$ particles has an off-diagonal Goldberger-Treiman relation \cite{odgt,arXiv:0706.3011} similar to \eq{relate}.
-Lattice calculations \cite{arXiv:0706.3011} show that ${g_{\pi N\Delta}(t)\over g_{\pi N}(t)}=1.61$ are constant as a function of the space-like values of $t$ and are nearly independent of the quark mass used in the calculation, and are also consistent with the Goldberger-Treiman relations.
+Lattice calculations \cite{arXiv:0706.3011} show that ${g_{\pi N\Delta}(t)\over g_{\pi N}(t)}=1.61$ is constant and consistent with the Goldberger-Treiman relations.